We may earn commission from affiliate links →

-However, on Antiparos, you will find a few interesting places to discover, including a magnificent cave, picturesque whitewashed churches, a nearby archaeological island, unique seaside caves, and a tiny but picturesque old town to explore.
+However, on Antiparos Island, you will discover a few interesting places, including a magnificent cave, picturesque whitewashed churches, a nearby archaeological island, unique seaside caves, and a tiny but picturesque old town to explore.

 And if during your stay, you feel you miss a more vibrant nightlife and exciting activities, crossing to Paros and even to nearby Naxos can be an easy thing to do as well.

 Since the island is relatively small, the island does not have an airport.
 The only way to reach Antiparos is to travel by ferry from Paros.
-There are no direct ferries from Athens, so you will have to reach Paros first if you’re coming from Greece’s capital.
+There are no direct ferries from Athens, so you must reach Paros first if you’re coming from Greece’s capital.

 Paros can be reached both by ferry or by airplane.
-If you choose to depart from the main port of Paroikia, the trip will take from 15 to 25 minutes.
-Once in Paros, you can quickly get Antiparos from the port of Pounda, with a crossing time of about 7 minutes, the ferry can also transfer your car, so there is no need to worry about transportation once you’re on the small island.
+If you choose to depart from the main port of Paroikia, the trip will take 15 to 25 minutes.
+Once in Paros, you can quickly get to the island of Antiparos from the port of Pounda, with a crossing time of about 7 minutes, the ferry can also transfer your car, so there is no need to worry about transportation once you’re on the small island.

-If you prefer to fly, you will need to land at Paros National Airport.
+If you prefer to fly, you must land at Paros National Airport.
 This small airport receives seasonal flights from Athens, Thessaloniki, and Heraklion (Crete).
 After landing on Paros, a ferry crossing is the only option to get to Antiparos.

 The island enjoys warm weather from the end of May, so the island is a perfect summer destination between June and September.